CCI-Tools/cate/doc/source/developer_guide/dg_operation_development.rst

               # Update the monitor
               monitor.progress(work=1)

-              # If there are resources to clean up (e.g., open file handles):
+              # If there are resources to clean up (e.g., open file handles)
+              # use the following instead:
               try:
                   monitor.progress(work=1)
               except Cancellation as c: